yeehaa123/presentation-moonconf/slides.md

 <!---

-This presentation consists of three parts.
+This presentation consists of three parts:

 In the first, I will talk about architecture in general, how its use in software development is significally different from its physical counterpart, and why this matters.